growthboot/Javascript-Q/README.md

 ```javascript
 $("body").scrollTop("#idoftag", 2000, 'easeOutExpo', fnDone);
 ```
-### Create a post using form feilds from a specific part of the dom tree
+### Create a post using form fields from a specific part of the DOM tree
 ```html
 <form>
 	<input type="hidden" name="test1" value="value1" />